joshbegley/nyt-latest/README.md

 `Workers are dumping their stock, companies are cutting costs, and layoffs abound as troubling economic forces hit tech start-ups.`\
 https://nytimes.com/2022/05/11/technology/tech-start-ups.html?searchResultPosition=2

 **Manchester City Had the Money.
-Haaland’s Advisers Had the Plan.**\
+Haaland’s Team Had the Plan.**\
-`A carefully crafted strategy for a young striker’s career paid off handsomely.
+`A carefully crafted strategy for a young striker’s career paid off handsomely for him and his agents.
 But will everyone get what they want out of the deal?`\
 https://nytimes.com/2022/05/11/sports/soccer/erling-haaland-manchester-city.html?searchResultPosition=3

 **Spelling Bee Forum**\